thelounge/thelounge.github.io/_docs/server/users.md

 When you start Shout in "private" mode it will load every user found in your `users/` folder.
 Here's some of the features users get:

-- All your IRC connections are kept alive
+- Stay online on IRC even when you log out
-- Login and chat from multiple devices simultaneously
+- Lets you chat from multiple devices simultaneously

 ## Add user